 Led by the likable and relaxed McAvoy, the cast of Trance deserves a standing ovation.
 Everyone was excellent, and Danny Boyle showed us that he can make a good movie in any given genre, his versatility is truly amazing.
 This is only amplified by the fact that the script, without Boyle’s neo-noir storytelling, is quite simplistic and reminiscent of the eighties TV movies.
 Another reason for a standing ovation is the beautiful and not-too-shy Rosario Dawson and her full-frontal nudity.
 Twice, like I wasn’t having enough trouble focusing…

 Ah Rosario, I remember you from Kids, you sure have grown up.
 In the end, I think she missed that evil mindset her character was supposed to be in.
 But hey, I’m not complaining, just noticing.
 Finally, if you’re looking for movies like Trance, I first recommend you check out Femme Fatale.
 And then you can move on to Filth, also starring James McAvoy.

 Writers: Joe Ahearne, John Hodge

 Cast: James McAvoy, Vincent Cassel, Rosario Dawson, Danny Sapani, Spencer Wilding, Wahab Sheikh

-Fun Facts: Scarlett Johansson, Mélanie Thierry, Eva Green and Zoe Saldana were considered for the role that went to Rosario Dawson.
+Fun Facts: Rosario Dawson beat Scarlett Johansson, Mélanie Thierry, Eva Green and Zoe Saldana for the role of Elizabeth.